KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 * Categorizing the type of ride as 'One-way trip' or 'Round trip'.
 * Categorizing each ride as 'Weekend' or 'Weekday'.
 * Categorizing each ride by season, including 'Winter', 'Spring', 'Summer', 'Fall'
-* Categorizing each ride by part of the day as 'Morning', 'Afternoon', 'Evening' or 'Night'
+* Categorizing each ride by part of the day as 'Midnight', 'Morning', 'Afternoon', 'Evening' or 'Night'
 * Renaming the column for more appropriate names, such as 'member_casual' to 'user_type'

 ### Filtering Data